-This last essay for “Culture Care” book will be added to future editions of “Culture Care”, as it is added in Korean version.
+This last essay for “Culture Care” book will be added to future editions of “Culture Care”, as it is added in Korean and Spanish versions.

 I have written in this book that every challenge in life is an opportunity for a new beginning.
 As I went through the layered and lingering traumas of last years, I had to truly believe my own words.
 Every chapter of this book has gained a new meaning.
 It was as if my past voices came back, resurrected in me as I persevered and tried to “suffer well” over the last months.
 I needed to hear that generative voice which reverberates throughout this book in order to face the overwhelming darkness and sadness which suddenly overtook my journey.

 Life brings many difficulties and challenges.
 Jesus promised an abundant life, but never an easy one.
 Perhaps you, too, have been hit with the unthinkable, something you have never expected, and someone you cherish has been taken away from you.
 Culture Care is not an idealist’s escapist journey.
 Culture Care requires hard tilling, and daily, attentive care of your own life and culture, even through the storms of life.
 Culture Care is a journey of hope, earned through the turmoils of the “present darkness”.
 Culture Care is a journey of grace.